 Irasiquero River and sacred ponor

-The only surface outlet from the lake is Irasiquero River.
-It is true that this river flows exactly towards the 9 – 10 km distant sea – but there is impressive mountain range – Paitchau Mountains – in between.
-After flowing for some 4.5 – 5 km the river reaches a ponor at the foot of mountains – and the stream with a roar disappears in a swallet which is less than a metre in diameter.
+The only surface outlet from the lake is the Irasiquero River.
+It is true that this river flows exactly towards the 9 – 10 km distant sea – but there is an impressive mountain range – Paitchau Mountains – in between.
+After flowing for some 4.5 – 5 km the river reaches a ponor at the foot of mountains – and the stream with a roar disappears in a swallet which is less than a meter in diameter.
 Every second here flow 5 – 30 m3 of water.

 Diving into swallet is very dangerous – the stream is very fast and powerful even in the dry season.
 The bed of the ponor does not have any forest – at wet season here forms a lake which might be up to 20 m deep.